rcgsheffield/urban_flows/sensor-report/README.md

-# Urban Flows' Sensor Report
+# Urban Flows Observatory Sensor Report

 ## Summary
 This repository contains the codebase for the Urban Flows' sensor report.
 The aim of the report is to provide a RAG status for each sensor measurement based on the CSV data provided to the script.